dheera/mnist-clock/README.md

 I use 2 10-pin JST-EH connectors on the TinyPICO.
 JST-EH connectors are awesome, lower profile than JST-XH, more satisfying to plug in than JST-XH, and shorter and more secure than standard pin headers.
 I use them to connectorize almost all 0.1"/2.5mm pitch breakout boards.

+## Software description

+I usually write in C++ or C but I was curious about this new MicroPython stuff, so I tried it for this project.

+I use 2 bits per pixel of greyscale depth on each MNIST digit (i.e. 4 greyscale levels).
+At that bit depth, each 28x28 pixel MNIST digit occupies 196 bytes, so 4MB of flash should be able to fit the entire MNIST validation set.
+If you want to fit more digits you could (a) use a microcontroller board with a lot more flash (b) use 1-bit depth (c) use compression or some combination of the above.

 ### 3D printed parts

 * Bottom and top cover: see .stl files in design/